-Overdosage with Pentoxifylline Extended-release Tablet has been reported in pediatric patients and adults.
+Overdosage with pentoxifylline extended-release tablets has been reported in pediatric patients and adults.
 Symptoms appear to be dose related.
-A report from a poison control center on 44 patients taking overdoses of enteric-coated pentoxifylline tablets noted that symptoms usually occurred 4 to 5 hours after ingestion and lasted about 12 hours.
+A report from a poison control center on 44 patients taking overdoses of enteric-coated pentoxifylline extended-release tablets noted that symptoms usually occurred 4 to 5 hours after ingestion and lasted about 12 hours.
 The highest amount ingested was 80 mg/kg; flushing, hypotension, convulsions, somnolence, loss of consciousness, fever, and agitation occurred.
 All patients recovered.
 In addition to symptomatic treatment and gastric lavage, special attention must be given to supporting respiration, maintaining systemic blood pressure, and controlling convulsions.
 Activated charcoal has been used to absorb pentoxifylline in patients who have overdosed.

-DOSAGE AND ADMINISTRATION
+DOSAGE & ADMINISTRATION

-The usual dosage of Pentoxifylline Extended-release Tablet form is one tablet (400 mg) three times a day with meals.
+The usual dosage of pentoxifylline in extended-release tablet form is one tablet (400 mg) three times a day with meals.

-While the effect of Pentoxifylline may be seen within 2 to 4 weeks, it is recommended that treatment be continued for at least 8 weeks.
+While the effect of pentoxifylline extended-release tablets may be seen within 2 to 4 weeks, it is recommended that treatment be continued for at least 8 weeks.
 Efficacy has been demonstrated in double-blind clinical studies of 6 months duration.

 Digestive and central nervous system side effects are dose related.
 If patients develop these effects it is recommended that the dosage be lowered to one tablet twice a day (800 mg/day).
-If side effects persist at this lower dosage, the administration of Pentoxifylline Extended-release Tablet should be discontinued.
+If side effects persist at this lower dosage, the administration of pentoxifylline extended-release tablets should be discontinued.